 Saturday, September 10, 2022

-Resting above 21 floors after our first elevator ride, we’re across from Jack London Square Station.
-Bedside binoculars give clear views across the Potomac and into Arlington.
-Some still question TheDistrict’s incentives to retain that city’s name.
+Our first elevator ride takes us 21 floors up—where we rest across from Jack London Square Station’s arching phosphorescent lights.
+Our beds lie adjacent to the station’s glooming glow, seeping into our hotel room windows through the evening.
+Bedside binoculars give clear views across the Potomac and into Arlington—where some still question TheDistrict’s incentives on keeping that city’s name.

 “Daddy, oh daddy, please don’t you cry,